ywwang-notes/fMRI-related/spm12_related/spm-notes.md

 ## 2nd level analysis SPM.mat

 `spm_contrasts.m` How con.nii and SPM.nii files are created?
 Search for `Write inference SPM/PPM` in this script

+## DCM

+spm_dcm_estimate.m calls spm_detrend; thus, whether or not the time series is mean-corrected should not matter.